 - Visitors: These users have read-only access to the content.

-If you do not want to put the new user into a security group then select the Grant users permission directly option and select the type of permission you would like to assign to the new user - the most common option is Contribute.
+- A window will appear.
+In the top box, enter in the NetID of the new user (if adding multiple people, select the first person before adding the additional people).
+Click on Show Options.
+If you do not want to put the new user into a security group then select the Grant Users permission directly option and select the type of permission you would like to assign to the new user - the most common option is Contribute.

 - Finally, you have the option to send a Welcome E-mail to the new user.
 If you don't want this, uncheck the box.

 - Click on Share.
 The user will have the assigned permissions (if they are already logged in SharePoint, they will need to logout and log back in for the permissions to take effect).